RChang06/Arduino-Claw/README.md

 The system uses a state machine to manage its behaviour split into four states (open, closing, close, opening)

 How to run:
-- Upload the code thorugh the arduino IDE onto the arduino board [Quick Tutorial](https://www.youtube.com/watch?v=oBZw45NWW-I)
+- Upload the code thorugh the arduino IDE using a .ion file onto the arduino board. [(Quick Tutorial)](https://www.youtube.com/watch?v=oBZw45NWW-I)
--
+- Connect the Hardware: Wire teh companents as descirbed in the Pin Connections series (this can be adjusted in the code)
 -